samogot/betterdiscord-plugins/v2/Quoter/README.md

 This is plugin which introduce deep integrated quoting functionality into discord.

 ## Installation.
 IMPORTANT!
-Do not try to install `plugin.js` file from list above unless you reed instructions and know what to do.
+Do not try to install `plugin.js` file from list above unless you read instructions and know what to do.

 Likely you are using stable BetterDiscord version v1 (v0.2.81:**1.xxx**), so see [this instructions](../../v1#installation).
 You will need to download and install [`quoter.plugin.js`](https://betterdiscord.net/ghdl?url=https://github.com/samogot/betterdiscord-plugins/blob/master/v1/quoter.plugin.js) and [`1lib_discord_internals.plugin.js`](https://betterdiscord.net/ghdl?url=https://github.com/samogot/betterdiscord-plugins/blob/master/v1/1lib_discord_internals.plugin.js) files.
 If you are on windows - just run them.